cultuurnet/apidocs/projects/uitdatabank/docs/entry-api/organizers/delete.md

 ## Method

-Unlike events or place, there is only one way to delete an organizer.
+Unlike events or places, there is only one way to delete an organizer.

 ### DELETE endpoint